- Credit card debt consolidation

 More than two-thirds of LendingClub borrowers use their loans to refinance existing debt or to pay off their credit cards — a strategy that can boost your credit score.

 The low rates available to borrowers with good credit can also make LendingClub personal loans a good choice for home improvement projects.
 Unlike a home equity loan, you don’t have to put your home up as collateral.

 Learn More: What You Can Use a Personal Loan For

 How to qualify

-You can choose to repay LendingClub personal loans over three years (36 monthly payments) or five years (60 monthly payments).
+You can choose to repay LendingClub personal loans over 2 , 3, 4, or 5 years.
 As is the case with most lenders, you’ll be offered a lower rate on loans with a repayment term of three years.
 Spreading your payments out over five years will make your monthly payments more manageable, but you’ll pay more interest charges.

 LendingClub accepts automatic payments or payment by check or phone.
 Borrowers are granted a 15-day grace period to make payments with no penalty.

 How LendingClub compares to other lenders